gbraad-docs/knowledge-base/technology/c9ide.md

 Create a new service and search Docker hub for `gbraad/c9ide`, and confirm with clicking Select.

 #### General settings
 Select the preferred flavor from the image selecter.
-At the moment there is a CentOS 7 and Fedora 24 based image.
+At the moment there is a CentOS 7 and Fedora 24 image based on my [devenv](htttp://github.com/gbraad/devenv) environment.

 #### Ports
 ```